Davidson Young Scholars - Frequently Asked Questions

-As we strive to serve the extreme of the gifted population, the scores listed on our website are considered to be the minimum in terms of eligibility requirements.
+As we strive to serve the extreme of the gifted population, the scores listed on our website are considered to be the minimum eligibility requirements.
 However, we recognize that testing is only a small snapshot of a whole child and we take the entire application into consideration when determining eligibility.
 If the tester feels there were extraneous circumstances preventing a child from meeting the minimum criteria, a letter from the tester included with the application to explain the test scores will be considered in the review process.
+You may also review the Supplemental Information section on the Qualification Criteria page if you would like to include additional information that you believe may assist the review committee in making a decision.
 Many very bright students may not meet our qualification criteria for this program, but are likely to benefit from the information and free resources that the Davidson Institute makes available to the public via our websites, including our searchable Davidson Gifted Database, the public Gifted Issues discussion forum, and several guidebooks.

 Q. Are talent search/college placement tests evaluated based on the child’s age or grade?

 The ACT, SAT, and EXPLORE are evaluated based on the grade the student was in at the time the test was taken.
 Please see the Qualification Criteria page for score requirements.
 As testing is always reviewed in the context of the entire application, please feel free to include additional information for the review committee to consider regarding your child’s age at the time of testing.
 This may be added to the Supplemental Information section of the application or in the open-ended discussion questions.

 Q. Does the Davidson Institute have a reporting code for the SAT or ACT?

 No. Official score reports are submitted by parents once they become available.